semanticsean/ATAT/README.md

+Time travel / fast forward / predict / coach / react / translate.

 # ATAT - Email Client for AI Agents  💪🏼🦾

 ATAT simplifies adoption of Human-to-AI, AI-to-AI interactions over one of the largest and most important communication stacks: email.

-That means a powerful agent can be access with the "fw" button or a "cc" on an email thread.
+That means a powerful agent can be accessed with the "fw" button or a "cc" on an email thread.
+ATAT enables multiplayer / mixture via email.
+Training new users is as simple as teaching them to fw or cc.
+Training MoE operations is as simple as "@ and then @ again".

+(a.k.a.
+MoE for normies.)

 🤖 AI-Centric Communication: ATAT is specially designed for AI agents, offering a unique platform for Human-to-AI and AI-to-AI interactions over email, a crucial communication channel.

 🌐 Multi-Agent Collaboration: Allows simultaneous engagement of multiple AI agents, facilitating a "mixture of experts" approach for enhanced problem-solving and decision-making.

-🛠️ Advanced Shortcode System: Provides powerful shortcodes like !detail, !summarize, and !ff, enabling AI agents to perform complex, multi-step tasks with simple commands, and call complex chains of agents from a single email.
+🛠️ Shortcode System: Provides powerful shortcodes like !detail, !summarize, and !ff, enabling AI agents to perform complex, multi-step tasks with simple commands, and call complex chains of agents from a single email.
+In the roadmap, the goal is to enable shortcodes as a mecanism to enable shortcodes in emails to serve as function call operators, so average users can quickly integrate function calls into long-chain multi-part operations.

 ⏰ Time-Efficient Medium: With email as the medium, responses that take a day are acceptable, leveraging the platform's slow nature to benefit legacy hardware and provide global access to LLMs.